Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: Introduction

-The code and examples of our algorithms are available at \href{https://gitlab.inria.fr/roberdam/fromlatticestomodularforms}{Inria's gitlab}.
-In the future, we hope to improve the overall speed of the algorithm (for instance by working with $A_0$ products of distinct elliptic curves $E_i$ instead of $E^g$) and waive the technical limitations (removing the condition $\ell$ odd, see remark~\ref{rem:details} or even working with different $\ell_i$ on each $E_i$ as in Section~\ref{sec:effectivekernel}).
+The code and examples of our algorithms are available at \cite{AlgebraicObstructionCode}.
+In the future, we hope to improve the overall speed of the algorithm (for instance by working with $A_0$ products of distinct elliptic curves $E_i$ instead of $E^g$) and waive the technical limitations above.
 Notice that the method presented here may be adapted to other cases: one could replace $E$ ordinary with $E$ supersingular over $\FF_p$ or over $\FF_{p^2}$ with trace $\pm 2p$; one could also replace $E$ by a principally polarized abelian variety $B$ for which a thetanull point is known (with some restrictions, see \cite{amir} and \cite[Sec.8]{JKP+18}).

-\proof[Acknowledgements] We would like to thank Andrew Sutherland who kindly provided us a fast \texttt{Magma} code to check when an ordinary elliptic curve has minimal endomorphism ring and Jeroen Sisjling for helping us using his \texttt{Magma} package to compute isomorphisms of plane quartics.
+\proof[Acknowledgements] We would like to thank Andrew Sutherland who kindly provided us a fast \texttt{Magma} code to check when an ordinary elliptic curve has minimal endomorphism ring and Jeroen Sijsling for helping us using his \texttt{Magma} packages.
 We also thank Valentijn Karemaker and Stefano Marseglia for discussions about the references in the introduction.